wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

 docker-compose -f docker-compose.wis2box-ftp.yml -p wis2box_project --env-file dev.env up -d
 ```

-Now open WinSCP on your local laptop and prepare the connection to the wis2box-ftp as follows:
+Now open WinSCP on your local laptop and prepare the connection to the **wis2box-ftp** container as follows:

 <img alt="winscp-new-session" src="../../assets/img/winscp-new-session.png" width="400">

-Replace "Host name" with that of **your** student VM and use the username and password for the FTP you specified in your dev.env.
+Replace "Host name" with that of **your** student VM and use the username and password for the FTP you specified in your `dev.env`.

 Once you have established the connection you will land in an empty directory.